vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - the number of tiers in `benefit_tiers` must be less than or equal to the network parameter `referralProgram.maxReferralTiers`.
 - all `minimum_running_notional_taker_volume` values must be an integer value strictly greater than `0`.
 - all `minimum_epochs` values must be an integer strictly greater than 0
-- all `referral_reward_factor` values must be greater than `0` and less than or equal to the network parameter `referralProgram.maxReferralRewardFactor`.
+- all `referral_reward_factors` values must be greater than `0` and less than or equal to the network parameter `referralProgram.maxReferralRewardFactor`.
 - the number of tiers in `staking_tiers` must be less than or equal to the network parameter `referralProgram.maxReferralTiers`.
 - all `minimum_staked_tokens` values must be an integer value strictly greater than `0`.
 - all `referral_reward_multiplier` values must be a float value greater than or equal to `1`.
-- all `referral_discount_factor` values must be greater than `0` and be less than or equal to the network parameter `referralProgram.maxReferralDiscountFactor`.
+- all `referral_discount_factors` values must be greater than `0` and be less than or equal to the network parameter `referralProgram.maxReferralDiscountFactor`.
 - `window_length` must be an integer strictly greater than zero.

 The referral program will start the epoch after the `enactment_timestamp` is reached.